ferygood/nlp_streamlit/README.md

 # nlp_streamlit
 A project to develop an easy website for sentimental check using NLP model.
+BERT (Bidirectional Encoder Representations from Transformers)